 - To prevent the forced sale of your home by your lender or council (refer to Applying to use your superannuation to pay mortgage arrears)

 - Go to the DHS website and follow the process for applying for early superannuation release.

-- Collect the supporting documentation that proves the compassionate grounds that your application is based on.
+- Collect the supporting documentation that proves the compassionate grounds your application is based on.

 - Submit your application to DHS.
 They'll assess your application within 10 days of receiving all the required documentation and advise you in writing of their decision.

-If you're terminally ill, you can apply directly to your superfund for the early release of your superannuation.
-You'll need 2 medical certificates from 2 doctors (one must be a specialist) confirming that you have an illness which is likely to result in your death within 2 years.
+If you're terminally ill, you can apply directly to your super fund for the early release of your superannuation.
+You'll need 2 medical certificates from 2 doctors (one must be a specialist) confirming that you have an illness that is likely to result in your death within 2 years.

 Note that even if you obtain approval from DHS, your superannuation fund is not obliged to release your funds early if their policy disallows early access.